Statistics 1Y: Introduction to Statistics: Learning from Data STATS1002

 • introduce students to basic concepts in probability;

-• demonstrate the importance and practical usefulness of probability in real life;
+• demonstrate the importance and practical usefulness of probability and statistics in real life via

 • show how to present data informatively and clearly;